sfragkoul/sfragkoul.github.io/pages/CV.md

     - (11/2021 - 08/2023) [**Gallantries**](https://gallantries.github.io/): Design, development and creation of Bioinformatics educational content, funded by [Erasmus+](https://ec.europa.eu/programmes/erasmus-plus/node_en)
 <br/><br/>

+- 07/2022-present, 	**PhD Student**, National and Kapodistrian University of Athens, Athens, Greece

+   Duties: Design and development of bioinformatics algorithms focused on the deconvolution and disambiguation of low-frequency somatic variants in human DNA through Next-Generation Sequencing (NGS) data.
+Additionally, employed synthetic data generation techniques and mathematical modeling to simulate and analyze biological processes, to achieve valuable insights of the behavior of biological systems.

 - 09/2020-09/2021, 	**Master Student**, Aristotle University of Thessaloniki